Bulandi (2000 film): Plot

-Angered Jagannath kills her and makes the villagers believe that she committed suicide due to Arjun's actions.
+An angry Jagannath kills her and makes the villagers believe that she committed suicide due to Arjun's actions.
 Dharamraj sentences 10 years of exile for his brother's family.
-Now Jagannath learns of his daughter's love for the younger brother Nakul and tries to kill Arjun with the help of his goons.
-Arjun goes to rescue of his brother Nakul and pregnant Meena goes to watch an annual festival where her water breaks and she gives birth.
-Meanwhile, Dharamraj fights Jagannath, Dharamraj's aunt rushes to Dharamraj, kills Jagannath and reveals the truth and tells him that he punished his brother without committing any mistake and also tells him that the crimes that were thrown onto Arjun were really done by Jagannath.
+Now Jagannath learns of his daughter's love for the younger brother Nakul and tries to kill him with the help of his goons.
+Arjun goes to the rescue of his brother Nakul and a pregnant Meena goes to watch the annual festival where her water breaks and she gives birth.
+Meanwhile, Dharamraj fights Jagannath in a duel.
+Dharamraj's aunt Manorama rushes to Dharamraj and kills Jagannath.
+She finally reveals the truth and tells Dharamraj that he had punished his innocent brother without committing any mistake.
+She also tells him that all the crimes that were thrown onto Arjun were really committed by Jagannath.

-Then Dharamraj immediately remembers his father's quote that whenever he gives a wrong verdict, that moment he dies.
-In that shock, Dharamraj dies on knowing that he gave a wrong verdict.
-Now Arjun is shown taking the ancestral throne from his brother and continues the family's traditions.
+Dharamraj immediately remembers his father's last words that whenever he gives a wrong verdict, that moment he dies.
+In that shock, Dharamraj dies knowing that he gave a wrong verdict.
+Now, Arjun is shown taking the ancestral throne from his brother and continues the family's traditions.